cloudwatt/nix-container-images/README.md

 - [example](images/example.nix): show some supported NixOS modules
 - [example-systemd](images/example-systemd.nix): supported subset of systemd modules

-They can be built with `nix-build`.
+They can be built with `nix-build -A dockerImages`.

 ## Supported NixOS modules

-The goal is to reuse some NixOS modules.
+The goal is also to reuse NixOS modules.
 Since they cannot be used out-of-box (access to `/` for instance), only some of them are partially supported.